Meralco: 2008 legislative investigation on high power rates

 Meralco is facing a Philippine legislative inquiry/investigation for alleged excessive pricing.
 The government has considered a plan to take over Meralco, to reduce electricity bills.
 Meralco and National Transmission Corporation (TransCo) blamed each other for the high power rates.
 Meralco also blames high power generation costs, high transmission costs and government taxes imposed on the electricity sector from power generation to distribution.
 Government Service Insurance System (GSIS) President Winston García, however, blamed Meralco's inefficiency, its "bloated bureaucracy" and its sourcing of power from independent power producers (IPPs) also owned by the López Family, and the need to amend the Electric Power Industry Reform Act (EPIRA) of 2001.
-Oscar López said that if the GSIS would buy the Meralco shares, they must buy in whole cash, while many businessmen also said that taking over Meralco is not the way to reduce electrical price, which depends on the national government and the President.
+Oscar López said that if the GSIS would buy the Meralco shares, they must buy in whole cash, while many businessmen also said that taking over Meralco is not the way to reduce electricity prices, which depends on the national government and the President.
 The issue was also seen as a purposeful diversion from the then-ongoing ZTE NBN scandal and other government issues.
 A perceived lack of general understanding regarding the issue of system loss, inherent in the business of utilities prompted Meralco's former holding company, First Philippine Holdings, to issue advertisements explaining systems loss.
+The latter had featured Judy Ann Santos prominently to the extent she received bashing/online hate and calls for the general public to boycott her - not watch any shows or movies she was or would be starring in, as well as patronize products she was an endorser for.